-LG1 Ensure Aboriginal and Torres Strait Islander peoples are central to ownership, governan development of our collections and program LG2 Create and share knowledge with our users.
-LG3 Understand and respond to our audiences and communities.
-LG4 Develop a highly skilled, motivated and flexible

-- workforce. - LG5 Develop effective volunteer culture.
+- LG1 Ensure Aboriginal and Torres Strait Islander peoples are central to ownership, governance and development of our collections and programs. - LG2 Create and share knowledge with our users. - LG3 Understand and respond to our audiences and communities. - LG4 Develop a highly skilled, motivated and flexible workforce. - LG5 Develop effective volunteer culture.